6 large waxy potatoes, peeled + rinsed

 4 large, free-range, organic eggs

 Salt + freshly ground black pepper

-- Cut potatoes into quarters length-ways, then cut into large, equal-sized chunks.
-Half-fill a large pot with salted water and cook potatoes over high heat until just soft in the centre.
+Cut potatoes into quarters length-ways, then cut into large, equal-sized chunks.
+Half-fill a large pot with salted water and cook potatoes over high heat until just soft in the center.
 Drain and set aside.

-- In a mixing bowl add olive oil, sliced chilli, paprika, thyme leaves, a pinch salt and lots of black pepper.
-Mix together.
+In a mixing bowl add olive oil, sliced chilli, paprika, thyme leaves, a pinch salt and lots of black pepper.

-- Place Parma ham on a baking sheet lined with aluminium foil and cook for 5 minutes under a hot grill until crispy.
+Place Parma ham on a baking sheet lined with aluminium foil and cook for 5 minutes under a hot grill